eeeXun/gtt/README.md

 Copy all text in destination of translation window.

 `<C-o>`
-Play sound on source of translation window.
+Play text to speech on source of translation window.

 `<C-p>`
-Play sound on destination of translation window.
+Play text to speech on destination of translation window.

 `<C-x>`
 Stop play sound.